4/29/2020

 speaker

-Terry
+Terry Duffy

 speaker

 Terry, thank you very much.
-As Terry mentioned in his prepared remarks, if you look at, and as Alex, you referred to, so thank you, Alex, for the question, our options as a percentage of our industry futures since the closure of the floor are running at 39%.
+Terry mentioned in his prepared remarks, if you look at, and as Alex, you referred to, so thank you, Alex, for the question, our options as a percentage of our interest rate futures since the closure of the floor are running at 39%.
 If you look at 2019 as the base case, our industry options traded an average daily volume of 36% of the relevant futures.
 So from that perspective, it looks like it's been a very healthy transition to the floor.
 In addition to that, you'll know well, for many years now, we have made very significant investments in electronification of our markets.
 And in particular, we have instruments called user-defined spreads.
 So there are many predefined spreads that users can ask on a request for quote for prices for.
-Then in addition to that, there are almost an unlimited number of user-defined spreads that users can request quotes on from our market makers up to 30 legs.
+And then in addition to that, there are almost an unlimited number of user-defined spreads that users can request quotes on from our market makers up to 30 legs.
 So we have seen very robust activity on the box since the closure of the floor.
 And we've seen, I'd say, all of the different types of strategies that we ever saw on the floor continue to trade on the box.
 We've seen, as I said, actually a growth in the percentage of options versus futures.
 I'd also mention some of the innovations that we had launched and we're continuing to work on have gotten greater traction.
 I'll give you an example.
-We have a function called a committed cross where a broker is able to put in both sides of the trade.
+We have a function called a committed cross. where a broker is able to put in both sides of the trade.
 And if they better the market, you know, they get a portion of the trade guaranteed to them.
 Why is that important?
 We were trying to electronically replicate the experience on the floor for both the end customers, the market makers, as well as the brokers.
-And I'm very pleased to say that while committed cross was trading just 10,000 or so a day in January, we're trading 74,000 a day since the closure of the floor.
-So our innovations are working, our investments in electronic markets are working.
+And I'm very pleased to say that while Committed Cross was trading just 10,000 or so a day in January, We're trading 74,000 a day since the closure of the floor.
+So our innovations are working.
+Our investments in electronic markets are working.
 Participants can trade any strategy today as easily as they could prior to the closure of the floor.
-And in fact, our options volumes relative to futures have increased relative to last year since the closure of the floor.
+And, in fact, our options volumes relative to futures have increased relative to last year since the closure of the floor.
 I hope that helps.

 speaker

-Terry
+Terry Duffy

 speaker